KeithLin724/NYCU-Machine-Learning-2024/HW2/Report.md

 ## Introduction

-In this assignment, we are using LDA to classify the Iris data set, and using the ROC and AUC to analyze the model effect by penalty weight.
-Last, using the LDA to do multi-classification with one against one strategy.
+In this assignment, we utilize Linear Discriminant Analysis (LDA) to classify the Iris dataset.
+We evaluate the model's performance by analyzing the Receiver Operating Characteristic (ROC) curve and the Area Under the Curve (AUC) under different penalty weights.
+Finally, we extend LDA for multi-class classification using a one-vs-one strategy.

 ## Experiment

-### LDA in 2 classification
+### LDA in Binary classification

 |    | Name                                  | Weight Vector   |   Bias | Acc         |
 |---:|:--------------------------------------|:----------------|-------:|:------------|